How to Dye Hair Blonde

-In order to apply the product, you'll require an assortment of sectioning clips and a good tail comb to part the hair, and a tinting bowl and brush for mixing and applying the bleach.
+In order to apply the product, you'll require an assortment of sectioning clips and a good tail comb to part and section the hair, as well as a tinting bowl and brush for mixing and applying the bleach.

-All hair dyes and bleaches should be applied using gloves, and either vinyl or nitrile gloves are superior for this purpose.
+All hair dyes and bleaches should also be applied using gloves, and either vinyl or nitrile gloves are great for this purpose.
 Latex can be used, but be aware it tends to cling to hair much more readily.

-- The quicker you can apply bleach, the more even the result will be.
+The quicker you can apply bleach, the more even the result will be.
 You can achieve this by working with sections as mentioned earlier.

-- When you're ready to begin applying the bleach, start at the back of your hair at one quadrant, using the brush to apply ample amounts of the product.
+- When you're ready to begin applying the bleach, start at the back of your hair at one quadrant, using the brush to apply sufficient amounts of the product.

-- You should apply the bleach in thin sections of hair from the top to bottom of the quadrant, using the tail of the tinting brush to lift and part sections as you work.
+- Apply the bleach in thin sections of hair from the top to bottom of the quadrant, using the tail of the tinting brush to lift and part sections as you work.

-- When you complete that quadrant, move to the other back quadrant and continue in the same fashion before repeating the same process on the front two quadrants.
+- When you complete a quadrant, move to the other back quadrant and continue in the same fashion before repeating the same process on the front two quadrants.